Indoor Play Spaces With Weekend Hours for NYC Kids

-Indoor play spots are an essential resource for NYC families with young children (and limited square feet) as temperatures begin a steady decline into winter.
+Indoor play spots are an essential resource for NYC families with young children—and limited square feet—as temperatures begin a steady decline into winter.
 Unfortunately, so many of the city's indoor play spots are limited to weekday hours.
-That's great for caregivers Monday through Friday, but mom and dad are left out in the cold, scrambling to fill up those chilly fall, rainy spring or snowy winter weekends with their preschoolers in other ways.
+While that's great for caregivers Monday through Friday, mom and dad are left out in the cold, scrambling to fill weekends with their preschoolers in other ways.
+But, lucky for you, we've uncovered nearly three dozen fantastic play spaces with weekend hours.

-Luckily, we've uncovered over two dozen fantastic play spaces that get it, and are keeping weekend, drop-in play hours for kids, no membership required.
-All include playthings sized just right for the little ones, including for babies in many instances.
+The spots all offer drop-in play hours for kids; no membership required.
+All include playthings sized just right for the little ones, including babies in many instances.
 They are stroller-friendly and equipped with changing stations, making them no-fuss options for the toddler squad.

 Note: Hours and prices can fluctuate, so call ahead to get the latest info.

 Sundays, 9:30-11am (school year only)

 The padded playroom on the top floor of the 14th Street Y is a no-frills classroom-sized space that's clean, with soft climbing and sliding structures.
 Staff sometimes stocks the spot with large toys, bubbles, or giant balls.
 The Y does not offer programming when school is out, so call ahead to confirm hours.

 The Art Farm in The City – Upper East Side

 Saturdays and Sundays, 8-10am

 Don't have a pet of your own?
 Kids can get up close and personal with the animals at The Art Farm, and weekend mornings are especially fun as children get to feed the animals.